 After my brother’s suicide, I left my career in magazine publishing to work on the front lines of mental health, working as the Communications Director for the National Suicide Prevention Lifeline, the Mental Health Association of New York City, Fountain House, and Phoenix House.
 And, because street cred isn’t everything, I went back to school to get a Masters in Public Health.

-I created Psyched to change the way people think about mental health—and eventually to disrupt how they get care.
+My mission is to change the way people think about mental health—and eventually to disrupt how they get care.

 Want to know more about me?